PantherNuru/VSMPEG/README.md

 ## Requirements

 1. [VapourSynth](http://vapoursynth.com), seriously try and use the latest version for this one at all times.
+2. [vs-edit](https://forum.doom9.org/showthread.php?t=170965), [What is it?
+Click here](#vapoursynth-editor-aka-vs-edit).
+Linux users: Find this in your distro's user-repo.
-1. [Python](https://python.org), it's needed for VapourSynth, read VapourSynth's installation guide for information on required versions.
+3. [Python](https://python.org), it's needed for VapourSynth, read VapourSynth's installation guide for information on required versions.
-2. [MKVToolNix](https://mkvtoolnix.download), ensure it's a recent version if not the latest.
+4. [MKVToolNix](https://mkvtoolnix.download), ensure it's a recent version if not the latest.
-3. [dgmpgdec158.zip](http://rationalqm.us/dgmpgdec/dgmpgdec.html) for DGIndex v1.5.8.
+5. [dgmpgdec158.zip](http://rationalqm.us/dgmpgdec/dgmpgdec.html) for DGIndex v1.5.8.
 Download and extract it to a folder named `dgmpgdec158`.
-4. Linux ONLY: [wine](https://winehq.org) to be able to use DGIndex v1.5.8.
+6. Linux ONLY: [wine](https://winehq.org) to be able to use DGIndex v1.5.8.

 **Important**: Do not attempt to use an alternative MPEG indexer like D2VWitch or ffmpeg's indexer.
 They don't have nearly as much accuracy or efficiency as DGIndex as well as a few bugs I have noticed.
 DGIndex while old, is incredibly well made by Donald Graft and I want to thank him for his work on it.